 -Take with food to reduce nausea and dizziness.

 -Doses should be taken at the same time each day.

 What other drugs will affect pirfenidone?

 Other drugs may interact with pirfenidone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about pirfenidone

 - Side Effects

 - During Pregnancy

 - En Español